opensearch-project/opensearch-benchmark-workloads/geopointshape/README.md

-## Geopoint track
+## Geopoint workload

-This track is based on [PlanetOSM](http://wiki.openstreetmap.org/wiki/Planet.osm) data.
-It contains the same data as the geopoint track but indexes all points as geoshapes.
+This workload is based on [PlanetOSM](http://wiki.openstreetmap.org/wiki/Planet.osm) data.
+It contains the same data as the geopoint workload but indexes all points as geoshapes.

 ### Example Document